-The Town Manager recently adopted an investment policy for the town's defined benefit plan that outlines the goals and objectives for the plan.
+The Town Manager adopted an investment policy for the town's defined benefit plan that outlines the goals and objectives for the plan.
 The document is intended to provide guidelines for managing the plan and to outline specific investment policies that will govern how the goals are achieved.
-This policy is used by the town and its investment firm, Fiduciary Investment Advisors, LLC
+This policy is used by the town and its investment firm, DiMeo Schneider & Associates, LLC.

-In 2014 the Town appointed a seven member committee to explore opportunities and methods to improve Town and School District services.
+In 2014 the Town appointed a seven member committee to explore opportunities and methods to improve Town and School District services, known as the Intra-Board Advisory Committee ("IBAC").
 Some of the areas reviewed included building maintenance, information technology, finance management, and human resources.
 The Committee provided a final report in December 2015.
 The three operating boards - selectmen, education, and finance signed a Memorandum of Understanding to support their commitment to the continued coordination of sharing opportunities between the Town and the School.
-The option to share information technology services is currently being developed.
+At their meeting on February 3, 2020, the Board of Selectmen re-established IBAC.